AdobeDocs/experience-manager-65.en/help/forms/using/prepare-send-interactive-communication.md

 >[!NOTE]
 >
->Ensure that you update the `aemfd-client-sdk` dependency to 6.0.122 in the `pom.xml` file.
+>Ensure that you update the `aemfd-client-sdk` dependency to 6.0.146 or a later version in the `pom.xml` file.